fenago/oracle19c-administration/md/Lab_3.md

 Oracle `SHUTDOWN` statement example
 -----------------------------------

-First, launch SQL\*Plus:
+Make sure you have switched to oracle user in the terminal:

 ```
-> sqlplus
+su - oracle
 ```

-Second, log in to the Oracle database using the `SYS` user:
+Second, launch SQL\*Plus:

 ```
-Enter user-name: sys as sysdba
+sqlplus / as sysdba
-Enter password: <sys_password>
 ```

 Third, check the current status of the Oracle instance: